visier/api-samples/dv-export/python/query-changes/README.md

 - `-d` or `--data_version`: The data version number the script should export.
 - `-e` or `--export_uuid`: An optional export UUID to retrieve exported data by.
 If provided, a DV export job will not be scheduled and files will be downloaded from the existing export.
-- `-q` or `--query`: File path to the query body for listing changes using the Query API (`/v1/data/query/list`).
+- `-q` or `--query`: This argument specifies the location of your query files.
+  It can be either a path to a directory or a path to a single query.json file.
+  If a directory path is provided, all *.json files within that directory will be treated as query files, and they will be processed one by one.
+  These queries are used to list changes via the Query API (/v1/data/query/list).
-  It should include a filter for changes between data versions.
+  Query should contain a filter for changes between data versions.
   Use the memberSet include filter with the {{PropertyName}} placeholder, which will be replaced with actual values from the data version export files.
   Examples are in the `queries` path.
 More details are in